Economics Interactive Tutorials Sep. 5, 2011

 Quantity 40 40 40 0 0 0

 If you charge less than your competitor's price, you get all of the business.
 If you charge more than $3.50, you get no business.
 Your demand is now highly elastic near the competitor's price.
+If there is a competitor in your market, and if the consumers care about price, then there's a definite limit to how high you can raise your price.

 This can be a highly unstable market because your competitor faces the same situation.
 You can cut your price to $3.49 and take away all of the business.
 Your competitor can then charge $3.48 and take it all back.
 Each of you has the temptation to cut price on the other until one of you goes broke.
 You see something like this when neighboring gasoline stations have a price war.

-2. In the second graph, there's a competitor who charges $3.50.
+There's a competitor who charges $3.50.
 There is no product differentiation.
 If buyers can't tell your product from your competitor's (that's what "no product differentiation" means) demand will be elastic near the competitor's price.

 When there is some product differentiation, which you can also think of as some customer loyalty, the market is more stable.
 A price war is less likely.
-In this third diagram and table, what price gives you the highest revenue?
-(Remember, Revenue is Price multiplied by Quantity.)

 For providers of health care, such as physicians, other practitioners, and hospitals, there is a lot of product differentiation.
 Hospitals encourage this with their advertising.
 Their billboards say, "We're the best!"
 You never see a hospital billboard that says, "We're the cheapest!"
 Patient loyalty reduces the elasticity of demand and helps keep prices up.